PM-Notes/How-To-Github/README.md

 ## Final note on Markdown

 You will have noticed the README.md file that GitHub automatically creates for us when we create a new repository (and tick that box) is made in Markdown.
 At first I was a bit reluctant to learn something else, but this one is easy to work with.
-Just play with a few lines in your README.md, you'll soon enjoy it I promise, [heres a good starting article, all you need really:](https://guides.github.com/features/mastering-markdown/)
+Just play with a few lines in your README.md, you'll soon enjoy it I promise, [heres a good article](https://guides.github.com/features/mastering-markdown/) to easily get you going.

 ## The End - For now